orta/pragmatic-testing/chapters/eng/app_testing/testing_delegates.md

 }
 ```

 There is a great video from Apple called [Protocol-Oriented Programming in Swift](https://developer.apple.com/videos/play/wwdc2015/408/) that covers this topic, and more.
 The video has a great example of showing how you can test a graphic interface by comparing log files because of the abstraction covered here.

-The same principals occur in Objective-C too.
+The same principals occur in Objective-C too, don't think this is a special Swift thing, the only major new change for Swift is the ability for a protocol to offer methods, allowing for a strange kind of multiple inheritence.

-Examples in practice:
+Examples in practice, mostly Network models:

 * Eigen - [ARArtistNetworkModel](https://github.com/artsy/eigen/blob/da011cb4e0cd45e9148e89b92a4021ea3651753f/Artsy/Networking/Network_Models/ARArtistNetworkModel.h) is a protocol which `ARArtistNetworkModel` and `ARStubbedArtistNetworkModel` conform to.
 Here are some [tests using the technique.](https://github.com/artsy/eigen/blob/da011cb4e0cd45e9148e89b92a4021ea3651753f/Artsy_Tests/View_Controller_Tests/Artist/ARArtistViewControllerTests.m#L25)